kfkhwaja/MSAAVE/README.md

 ## Getting Started
 Use this repo to keep track of performance files!!
 Add more intro/installation stuff

+## Folder Information
+**AVL**: contains AVL run and mass files, images of plots, and data from run cases.
+**MATLAB**: contains MATLAB scripts and functions.
+**python**: contains python files, potentially for optimization/AeroSandbox use.
+**airfoils**: contains .dat and .txt files of airfoil coordinates.

 ## Team Information
 Repository created 2/25/2024 by Kabir Khwaja (khwaja@umich.edu)